tasb/docker-kubernetes-training/README.md

 # Training on Containers and Kubernetes

-On this repo you can find 10 different labs that allow tyou to gradually have an hands-on experience on containers (using Docker) and Kubernetes (using Docker Kubernetes)
+On this repo you can find 10 different labs that allow tyou to gradually have an hands-on experience on containers (using Docker) and Kubernetes (using Docker Kubernetes).

+Navigate to <https://tasb.github.io/docker-kubernetes-training/> to have access a better version of these instructions.

 ## On this page